tuannh982/query-planner-guide/README.md

 3,Emp C,Dept 3,CCCCC,Country B
 ```

-Viola, We've done building a fully functional query planner and query engine :).
+Voila, We've done building a fully functional query planner and query engine :).
 You can start writing one for your own,
 good luck

 See [Demo.scala](demo%2Fsrc%2Fmain%2Fscala%2Fdemo%2FDemo.scala) for full demo code